 Uprising started with a series of questions: Is it possible to make high quality theatre about justice issues that isn’t preachy or strident?
 Is it possible to connect art with justice work right in the theater?
 Is it possible for people with marginalized identities to tell their own stories on stages?

-For the past three years we’ve been answering those questions with a resounding YES.
+For the past five years we’ve been answering those questions with a resounding YES.

 Yes.
 We can make high quality theatre that raises questions, wrestles with issues, and provokes conversation.